WHO WE ARE

 Betty Gonzales, Director of Operations

 Betty Gonzales (she/her) is a curator, artist, and advocate for the arts who dedicates her practice to creating sustainable connections that promote, support, and nurture Baltimore’s creative thinkers.
-Betty received a Bachelors in Studio Art from McDaniel College and a MFA in Curatorial Practice from the Maryland Institute College of Art.
-She strives to effectively utilize every resource available to ensure creative minds have the necessary outlets and access to information in order to succeed in Baltimore and elsewhere regardless of age, race, or social status.
-Outside of AED, Betty enjoys freelance graphic design projects , sewing, naps, and spending time with her husband Javier, son Nicholas, daughter Nora, her pets Murphy (dog) and Jack (cat).
+Betty received a Bachelor’s degree in Studio Art and Art History from McDaniel College and an MFA in Curatorial Practice from the Maryland Institute College of Art.
+She strives to effectively utilize every resource available to ensure creative minds have the necessary outlets and access to information in order to succeed in Baltimore and elsewhere, regardless of age, race, or social status.
+Outside of AED, Betty enjoys freelance graphic design projects, sewing, naps, and spending time with her husband, teenage son, toddler daughter, and her cat, Jack.

 Contact Betty